-- 1.4.
-The General Fund Debt has decreased in 2023/24 and is expected to continue to improve to 2028/29. - 1.5.
+1.4.
+The General Fund Debt has decreased in 2023/24 and is expected to continue to improve to 2028/29.

+- 1.5.
 The Cost of Debt is the General Fund Debt interest cost and the MRP charge, has increased in 2023/24 due to the recent legal ruling that historic MRP must be charged to current and future years.
 This cost of debt / revenue ratio improves by 2024/25 but is still above the ultimate target of below 10%. - 1.6.
-The Capitalisation Directive again increases in 2023/24, due to the MRP charge, but reduces dramatically by 2028/29. - 1.7.
-This obviously depends on the achievement of a number of key financial deliverables: - sale of investments generating the maximum possible value by 2027/28; - a capital programme that has for five years an average of £1m per annum general funded expenditure; - > sale of over £100m of capital property assets by 2027/28; - revenue savings in 2024/25 of £18.2m plus further savings and reduced growth of £1.7m to offset the reduced income from a 7.99% Council Tax increase against one of 9.99% - revenue savings in 2025/26 of £18.2m and savings of £13.6m in 2026/27, 2027/28 and 2028/29. - 1.8.
+The Capitalisation Direction again increases in 2023/24, due to the MRP charge, but reduces dramatically by 2028/29.
+It should be noted that the revised MRP calculations are still subject to external audit and there is an inherent risk that the figures may change.
+As the changes now take effect in 2023/24, they will be subject to audit by the Council's new external auditors Ernst and Young and will be subject to the Government's draft proposals for clearing the backlog of outstanding audits. - 1.7.
+This obviously depends on the achievement of a number of key financial deliverables: - > sale of investments generating the maximum possible value by 2027/28; - ➤ a capital programme that has for five years an average of £1m per annum general funded expenditure; - > sale of over £100m of capital property assets by 2027/28; - revenue savings in 2024/25 of £18.2m plus further savings and reduced growth of £1.7m to offset the reduced income from a 7.99% Council Tax increase against one of 9.99% - revenue savings in 2025/26 of £18.2m and savings of £13.6m in 2026/27, 2027/28 and 2028/29. - 1.8.
 If any of the targets above are not realised, alternative savings to the same value and timelines need to be delivered, otherwise the financial position of the council will worsen.
 This includes additional in-year pressures that have not been forecast in the MTFS. - 1.9.
-A wide range of improvements in financial management are required, some are in progress, others are planned and need to be addressed along with an overarching need for a change programme to ensure consistent innovative high quality financial services. - 1.10.
+A wide range of improvements in financial management are required, some are in progress, others are planned and need to be addressed along with an overarching need for a change programme to ensure consistent innovative high quality financial services.
+These are addressed in the Section 25 Report (elsewhere on the agenda). - 1.10.
 By delivering all of the above the financial directions will be addressed and the financial position of the Council can improve.
 The finance service will support the change of the Council to its Enabling Model, which is focused on innovating and taking different approaches, collaborating with partners and politicians to deliver value for money, local services required by residents and business; whilst remaining affordable in the medium and long term. - 1.11.
-These initiatives taken together have the potential to enable the Council to achieve financial stability that if any of the above targets or assumptions adversely vary, alternatives to the same timescale and value will need to be identified and implemented.
+These initiatives taken together have the potential to enable the Council to achieve financial stability

-Recommendation(s)
+2. Recommendation(s)

-- 1.12.
-It is recommended that the Committee comment on the Medium Term Financial Strategy (MTFS) and in doing so review: - > the financial targets summarised in paragraph 1.3, - the financial assumptions / deliverables as summarised at paragraph 1.4 to 1.7;
+- 2.1.
+It is recommended that Cabinet recommend the Medium Term Financial Strategy (MTFS) to Council and in doing so agree: - the financial targets summarised in paragraph 1.3, - the financial assumptions / deliverables as summarised at paragraph 1.4 to 1.7;